csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.19** Show that, in SQL, _<>_ **all** is identical to **not in**.

 **3.20** Give an SQL schema definition for the employee database of Figure 3.20.
-Choose an appropriate domain for each attribute and an appropriate pri- mary key for each relation schema.
+Choose an appropriate domain for each attribute and an appropriate primary key for each relation schema.

 **3.21** Consider the library database of Figure 3.21.
 Write the following queries in SQL.